 Buying organic foods at the grocery store is a much better choice than commercially grown foods, but it doesn’t do much good if the organic lettuce is travelling hundreds of miles to arrive there.

 Local farms here in the San Francisco Bay area where I live, grow a huge number of varieties with eye-catching colors and the best flavours.
-Check out the area in which you live and see what kind of farmers markets you can find!
+Check out the area in which you live and see what kind of farmers markets you can find that sell local fish and grass fed meats!
 There is no better way to spend a sunny morning than strolling amidst all this abundance of fresh local food!

 A walk through the farmers market is an inspirational way to shop for your dinner.
 Eating a meal isn’t only about sitting down in front of a plate of food.
 Our meal starts before we even begin to cook it.
 Shopping in an environment that is sensually and socially rewarding is the first step towards conscious eating.When we can actually see where our food comes from it creates a level of inner and outer nourishment and greater connection to the beauty of food that we might not have experienced before.